connervieira/Predator/README.md

 ### Completely Private

-Since Predator is open source, self hosted, offline, and self contained, you can rest assured that it's completely private, and it doesn't collect any of the information you provide it.
+Since Predator is open source, self hosted, offline, and self contained, you can rest assured that it's completely private, and that it doesn't share any of the information it collects.

 ### Offline Capable